 Many people feel that “budgeting is budgeting” regardless of the organization that you are in.
 That is not always the case.
 Nonprofit budgeting is a great example.
 Effective, precise budgeting is far more essential in an organization with slim margins and organizations that need to carefully manage cash.
 No where is this more true than in the not-for-profit sector.

-Budgeting in a NFP is not only “mission critical” it is essential for viability or sustainability.
+Budgeting in a nonprofit is not only “mission critical” it is essential for viability or sustainability.

 - Flexibility – Department managers want the flexibility to budget their departments the way they think about them.
-This means that each user needs to have independent functionality to budget different accounts different ways depending upon need.
+This means that each user needs to have independent functionality to budget different accounts, different ways, depending upon need.

 Packaged, cloud-based applications that allow for superior user experience and flexibility with low cost of ownership can make a huge difference for these organizations – and for their most valuable resource of all: their staff.